ave-llan/movie-website/README.md

-# My Movie Library

-Generates a [simple website](http://jrleszcz.github.io/movie-website) to display your favorite movies and play their trailers.
+A Python module which dynamically generates a [simple website](http://jrleszcz.github.io/movie-website) to display a collection of movies and play their trailers.
+Movie data is read from a JSON file and then automatically inserted into the new HTML page.

 ### Usage